a-kh-sabzi/siamese-network/README.md

 ![examples from the data set](/assets/images/omniglot_grid.jpg)

-This data set includes 1623 hand drawn characters from 50 different alphabets.
-There are 20 examples for every character.
+This data set includes 1623 hand-drawn characters from 50 different alphabets, and There are 20 examples for every character.
 Thus, we have 1623 different classes and 20 samples from each class.

-The first 30 alphabets were used for training and the rest were used for evaluating the network.
-This means, we have 964 classes for training.
+The first 30 alphabets were used for training, and The rest were used for evaluating the network.
+Therefore, we have 964 classes for training.

 ## Siamese Network

-Sometimes the number of classes are dynamic or the number of samples per class is small.
-In these cases, we can't use normal networks.
-Because, we either have to retrain them as the number of classes changes or the number of samples won't be enough to train an accurate network.
+Sometimes the number of classes is dynamic, or The number of samples per class is small.
+In these cases, We can't use normal networks because We either have to retrain them as the number of classes changes, or The number of samples won't be enough to train an accurate network.
 A solution to these problems is to use siamese networks.

-Normal networks output a class label for classifying problems.
-But siamese networks output a similarity score that compares the two inputs of the network.
-These networks are made from two twin sub-networks that share their weights.
-Each of these sub-networks takes an input and extracts their features.
-Then these features are used to compare the inputs.
+Normal networks output a class label for classifying problems, but Siamese networks output a similarity score that compares the two inputs of the network.
+These networks are made from two twin sub-networks that share their weights, and Each of these sub-networks takes an input and extracts its features.
+Later, these features are used to compare the inputs.

-As mentioned, Siamese Networks output a similarity score rather than a class label.
-This means that these networks can't be used for end-to-end classifying and you still need further processing to classify a sample.
+As mentioned, Siamese Networks output a similarity score rather than a class label, so These networks can't be used for end-to-end classification, and You still need further steps to classify a sample.

 ## Network Architecture